codyy2024/code-learning-journal/day-073-BasicCSS.09-20251113-14.md

 ## What did go well
-1. Not familiar with CSS as so far it'e been only theory, but managed to get the table stuff at least I think 80% right
+1. Not familiar with CSS as so far it's been only theory, but managed to get the table stuff at least I think 80% right
 2. Still got the boilerplace in my mind after not been doing it for so long!
-3. I now try to interprete the "page" into an HTML and CSS POV - good!
+3. I now try to interprete the "page" from an HTML and CSS POV - good starting point despite the knowledge gap!

 ## What didn't go well